SethTenenbaum/drummy/README.md

 Drummy is a research project that uses TensorFlow to generate new drum sounds from existing samples based on user-defined parameters.
 For example, you can create a new drum hit by combining 80% snare samples with 20% high hat samples.
 Another example is blending 808 bass drums with boom bap samples to produce a unique 808 boom bap sound.
 The project consists of three main components: feature extraction, neural network training, and sound synthesis.

+**Note:** This project is a work in progress, and the quality of the generated drum sounds is currently quite poor.
+The next step is to replace the Variational Autoencoder (VAE) with WaveNet to improve the quality of the generated sounds.

 ## Project Structure

 - `process_drums.py`: Script for extracting features from drum samples and saving them to files.